 D. A. Carson, Research Professor of New Testament, Trinity Evangelical School, Deerfield, IL; cofounder of The Gospel Coalition

 “Anger can be explosive or it can slowly simmer.
 Whatever form it takes, it leaves a path of broken relationships in its wake.
 Ed Welch’s new book, A Small Book about a Big Problem offers a needed opportunity to consider what’s at the heart of our anger.
 These daily devotions patiently expose the destructive effects of anger while guiding us to a life of greater humility, thankfulness, and peace.”

-Melissa Kruger, Author of Walking with God in the Season of Motherhood
+Melissa Kruger, Author of The Envy of Eve and Walking with God in the Season of Motherhood

 Ray Ortlund, Pastor of Immanuel Church, Nashville, TN

 “What a rich, insightful book!
 Ed’s years of working with the heart come to life in these short, piercing vignettes.
 They aren't so much devotionalas they are disrupters.
 They will disrupt your heart for good.
 No matter where you are in the Christian life, you will find yourself arrested by this book.
 I’m getting one for each of our children.”